 The fourth professor, South African John Findlay, who arrived at Otago in 1932, was the first to gain international recognition for his research when he published Meinong’s theory of objects, an exploration of Austrian philosopher Alexius Meinong’s work on objects and different states of existence.
 He was also noted for his teaching of mathematical logic.

-Philosophy was more tentatively established at the other three foundation universities, Canterbury, Auckland and Victoria (in Wellington).
+Philosophy was more tentatively established at the other three foundation university colleges, Canterbury, Auckland and Victoria (in Wellington).
 None established philosophy departments for some time and if philosophy was taught, it was by a single lecturer or professor who also had teaching responsibilities in other areas.

 Otago’s first professor of mental and moral philosophy, Scotsman Duncan Macgregor, was a fiery character who was more interested in debate than textbook learning.
 A former pupil, Attorney-General John Findlay, described his approach: ‘The atmosphere of his classroom was unlike that of any classroom I was ever in.
 It was charged with an electricity that emanated from the man himself … when, with flushed face and flashing eye, he raised his voice to its full pitch in denouncing the shame of the world … in exhorting the pursuit of truth at all costs, his class used to sit as if transfixed.’1

-In 1937 Austrian philosopher Karl Popper took up a philosophy lectureship at the University of Canterbury.
+In 1937 Austrian philosopher Karl Popper took up a philosophy lectureship at Canterbury University College.
 He raised the profile of philosophy in New Zealand during his eight years in the country.

 Popper had made his mark in the philosophical world with the 1934 publication of Logik der Forschung (translated into English as The logic of scientific discovery).
 He wrote his best-known philosophical work, The open society and its enemies (1945), while at Canterbury.
 Students filled his lecture theatres, attracted by the quality of his teaching, and he also gave lectures for the Workers’ Educational Association.
 He left Canterbury for the London School of Economics in 1945.